Difference Between Char And Varchar In MySQL

 Varchar(n) Datatype

-VARCHAR data type is used to store characters of variable length.
-The n is referred to as the upper limit of characters to be stored.
+VARCHAR data type, also called the varchar datatype, is used to store characters of variable length.
+It can store character string data without padding the entered value to a fixed size.
+The n is referred to as the upper limit of characters to be stored, while the storage used depends on the actual length of the value entered.
 The VARCHAR data type in MySQL stores data up to the size of 65,535 characters.
-VARCHAR is used where the length of data is unknown.
+VARCHAR is used where the length of data is unknown and data values do not all have the same size.

 Let’s understand with a proper example.